MishaConway/httpcode/README.md

           status.code_and_message
             => [202, "Accepted"]

-      If you know the number of the status code, but are not sure what function to call you can use from_id.
+      If you know the number of the status code, but are not sure what function to call you can use from_code.
       Last Example:
           We know we want to use the 200 code, but not sure what function to call.